 - Heli lunches rival any ski resort cafeteria.
 Dine on top of the world and enjoy a fabulous meal with spectacular views.

 - Ski with world-class guides who plan and watch your every move.

 - The powder is so much easier on your body and knees than hard pack.

-- Life is short, live large, go Heli-Skiing in Alaska NOW!
+- Life is short, live large, go heli skiing in Alaska NOW!

-Now in the old days, this was not true, but due to the invention of fat skis, most all solid intermediates can go heli-skiing.
-In the ski movies, Alaskan Heli Skiing is often portrayed via “sick descents” with snow sluffs all around, but in reality, there is a huge variety of amazing blue heli-skiing terrain available.
+Now in the old days, this was not true, but due to the invention of fat skis, most all solid intermediates can go heli skiing.
+In ski movies, Alaskan heli skiing is often portrayed as “sick descents” with snow sluffs all around.
+However, in reality, there is a huge variety of amazing blue heli skiing terrain available.